 Resource Library: an archival publication

 Resource Library is an archival publication.
 It is a component of the TFAO Free Online Digital Library.
-Written facts accurate and true at the time of original publication, and accompanying images provided by sources, are not altered.
+Written facts provided by sources and accompanying images are not materially altered by Resource Library at time of publication.
 Please also see sections on Acquisition and deselection of content and Durability and protection of content within the TFAO Digital Library.
+However, factual errors in content provided to Resource Library - at the time of original publication of articles and essays - are of concern.

 All email, street and post office box addresses, URLs and phone numbers, and other contact information cited in articles and essays, are included as facts subject to this policy.
 When Resource Library publishes over time more than one article concerning an institution, there is created as an additional resource for readers a sub-index page containing links to each Resource Library article or essay concerning that institution, plus available information on its location and other descriptive information.
 When such information for an institutional source changes, upon proper notification to Resource Library, the sub-index page for the institution will be updated.
 For lists of sub-index pages please see the Art Museum, Gallery and Art Center index and the Academies, Associations, Ateliers and Societies index.

-If the challenger agrees to go on the record and publicly post the challenge email letter, contact information including name and address must be posted concerning the challenger for the benefit of the original source, students and scholars.
+On occasion, a third party (neither Resource Library or its original source) may wish to challenge the accurateness of content at time of original publication..
+Resource Library may ask the challenger if he or she wishes to have the content of a challenge letter published as an editor's note below the text in the article containing the challenged facts.
+If the challenger emails to Resource Library a challenge he or she wants publicly posted, at Resource Library's sole discretion it may elect to publish the challenge.
+If Resource Library agrees to have the challenge posted, the challenger's contact information including name and address must be posted for the benefit of the original source, students and scholars.
 Furthermore, in no event will the contact information posted concerning the challenger be less than the contact information posted concerning the original source.
 Besides the name of the challenger, such information may necessarily include street address, postal box address, email address, website address, and phone number.

 When crafting a challenge email letter, the challenger MUST specify the URL in Resource Library where the disputed fact was found.
 The challenger is also encouraged to reference where similar text is located in all paper-printed and other online publications.